Symatem/Documentation/Storage/Ontology.md

 - To store numbers, text and files
 - To represent hardware devices and physical memory

-### Ontology
+### Symbol Space
-One instance of the engine can hold multiple Ontologies which are separate Symbol spaces.
+One instance of the engine can hold multiple separate Symbol spaces.
-Therefore, all Triples and BitMaps are separated between Ontologies as well.
+All Triples and BitMaps are separated between them.
 Possible use cases include:
 - Memoization / caching
 - Isolation / security